-The Methamphetamine Pilot Program accepts substance-abusing offenders convicted within the San Juan County court system.
+The Axis Program accepts substance-abusing offenders convicted within the San Juan County court system.
 The jail-based methamphetamine treatment center combines clear punitive consequences with evidenced-based treatment strategies and case-managed aftercare to support clients' sobriety and recovery.
 The program objectives are clear: maintain a safe and secure environment, provide the "tools" necessary for addiction recovery, motivate the client toward behavior change, and appropriately support clients' navigation through the aftercare process.

 State and local service agencies have created a collaborative strategy that leverages multi-agency resources for pre-admission screening and continuing care / follow-up.
-Collaborating entities include various departments within San Juan County, Totah Behavioral Health Authority, Presbyterian Medical Services, San Juan Safe Communities Initiative, CYFD, Drug Court, Adult Probation, Farmington Municipal Court Services, Adult Misdemeanor Compliance, and Pre-trial Services.
+Collaborating entities include various departments within San Juan County, Totah Behavioral Health Authority, Presbyterian Medical Services, San Juan Safe Communities Initiative, CYFD, Drug Court, Adult Probation, Farmington Municipal Court Services, Misdemeanor Compliance, and Pre-trial Services.

 The Axis Program is located at 1006 Municipal Drive and the Nexus Transitional Program is located at 1256 W. Navajo.